abapGit/docs.abapgit.org/src/user-guide/reference/abap-lanuage-version.md

 If you do not define the ABAP language version (default setting "Any"), you can mix objects of any ABAP language version in a repository.

 :::info
-This setting is recommended for cross-platform repositories that should run on-premises as well as on BTP.
+This setting is recommended for repositories that contain objects of more than one ABAP language version.
 :::

 #### Export